craneelse/e29Project/README.md

 <b>Pre-requisites</b>
- 1) Install pipenv on your python environmet
+ 1) Install pipenv on your python enviroment
  2) Add the folder containing chromedriver.exe to PATH variable( chromedriver.exe is present under the bin directory of the generated template project)